 - The module organiser in signifying approval undertakes to arrange any special assessments or examination papers if the standard procedures prove inappropriate or unworkable (for example, the exam marks are required sooner than would be possible if you sat the normal paper, and so a special paper has to be set ).

-- Your personal tutor in signifying approval undertakes in the event of an examination clash to chaperone you between the end of the first of the clashing exams until such time as you can be delivered to the Examination Room to sit the second.
-The Examinations Office tries very hard to avoid exam clashes, but will not guarantee it in the case of unusual options.
+- Your personal tutor in signifying approval undertakes in the event of an examination clash to arrange a chaperone for you between the end of the first of the clashing exams until such time as you can be delivered to the Examination Room to sit the second.
+The Examinations Office tries very hard to avoid exam clashes, but will not guarantee this in the case of unusual options.

 If there are any issues with your taking the option concerned, we will contact you.